toponteam/TopOn-OpenApi/en/TopOnOpenAPI_EN.md

 #### 6.3.4 Return data

-If success return HTTP code 200.
-If failed return segments data.You will delete failed, the segment using in waterfall setting, and all the segments in this request will delete failed.
+It will return HTTP code 200 when success Otherwise, it will return segments data.
+It could not be deleted if the segment has been used in the waterfall setting and all the segment list in this request will failed to be deleted.

 #### 6.3.5 Sample